run-llama/llama_index/docs/guides/primer/usage_pattern.md

 ### Customizing Documents

 Documents also offer the chance to include useful metadata.
 Using the `extra_info` dictionary on each document, additional information can be included to help inform responses and track down sources for query responses.
-This information can be anything, such as filename's or categories, but the only requirement is that the keys must be strings, and the values must be either `str`, `float`, or `int`.
+This information can be anything, such as filenames or categories, but the only requirement is that the keys must be strings, and the values must be either `str`, `float`, or `int`.

 Any information set in the `extra_info` dictionary of each document will show up in the `extra_info` of each source node created from the document.